echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 As noted above, this document includes observations on current use cases for SNI data in a variety of contexts.
-It highlights how the use of that data is important to the operators of private networks and shows how the loss of access to SNI data will cause difficulties in the provision of a range of services to many millions of end- users.
+It highlights how the use of that data is important to the operators of both public and private networks and shows how the loss of access to SNI data will cause difficulties in the provision of a range of services to end- users.
+Some mitigations are identified that may be useful for inclusion by those considering the adoption of support for ECH in their software.

 The Internet was envisaged as a network of networks, each able to